frankrausch/Typographizer/README.md

 ## To Do

-- Add a demo app for macOS
+- Add a demo app project for macOS
 - Build a Swift Framework project (or maybe this is overkill?)
 - Add Carthage/CocoaPods support (or maybe this is overkill?)
 - Analyze HTML tags to verify correct quotes (opening and closing `<p>` tags make a good indicator for opening and closing quotation marks)
 - Add special cases like ’80s, ’Twas, Rock ’n’ Roll, etc.
-- Add support for Hebrew and Swiss German.
+- Add support for Hebrew and Swiss German
 - If there is only one dumb single quote in a string, it’s definitely an apostrophe
 - If the isHTML flag is not explicitly set, we could still check automatically whether the string contains any HTML tags
-- Add more typographic refinements.
+- Add more typographic refinements

 ---

 ## Credits

-Typographizer was created by [Frank Rausch](http://frankrausch.com).
+Typographizer was created by [Frank Rausch](http://frankrausch.com) ([@frankrausch](https://twitter.com/frankrausch)).

 Thanks to Tony Allevato for the great article on [Strings, characters, and performance in Swift—a deep dive](https://medium.com/@tonyallevato/strings-characters-and-performance-in-swift-a-deep-dive-b7b5bde58d53).